 Growing up in a rural area, Ty has first-hand experience with the stigma attached to mental health issues, particularly for men and boys.
 “As a male growing up in my generation and area, it was not uncommon to hear comments of ‘men don’t cry’ or ‘toughen up’,” he says.
 “I would love to see the stigma around mental health decrease, and it is vital in order to provide the necessary care and treatment.”

 The need for such services may be even greater in rural communities than in a city.
-Although the reported prevalence of mental illness in rural and remote Australia is similar to that of major cities, the limited access to mental health services is linked to tragic results, as rates of self-harm and suicide increase with remoteness.
+The reported prevalence of mental illness in rural and remote Australia is similar to that of major cities.
+In addition, the limited access to mental health services is linked to tragic results, as rates of self-harm and suicide increase with remoteness.

 People in rural and remote communities face unique stressors.
-These include a greater prevalence of chronic conditions and disability, poorer health, higher rates of smoking, risky drinking and illicit drug use, and fewer employment opportunities.
+These include a greater prevalence of chronic conditions and disability, poorer health and higher rates of smoking.
+But there is also risky drinking and illicit drug use, and fewer employment opportunities.
 There is also greater exposure and vulnerability to natural disasters.